ianrenton/ianrenton.com/www/cv/index.md

 </td><td>
 <p><b>Principal Software engineer at (Current Employer)</b></p>
 <p>Lead engineer for £1M+ of software effort on a major £15M+ "game-changer" project for the company.
 Produced customer-focused technical documentation at the bid stage to help secure the work.</p>
-<p>Currently leading a team of 5 to produce design documentation for CDR, with the team expected to grow to 7-8 engineers during the implementation phase from December 2015.</p>
+<p>Currently leading a team of 5 to produce design documentation for CDR, with the team expected to grow to 7-8 engineers during the implementation phase from January 2016.</p>
 </td></tr><tr><td>

 Oct&nbsp;2009 &mdash; Feb&nbsp;2014